kergoth/OE-Signatures/README.rst

     python object?
 Also, should we support varref flags on a variable named the same name as a method pool function, even though the method pool function itself isn't in the metadata?
-  - Add the shell function annd python function calls, filtered by what's defined in the metadata, to the references set in the value objects.
+  - Add handling of bb.build.exec_func and bb.build.exec_task to PythonValue,
+    as these, too, are calls / references of a sort

   - Audit all OpenEmbedded metadata for changes to OVERRIDES followed by calls to update_data.
 These cases can almost certainly be replaced with